sietskewijffels/Synthinator/README.md

 # Notes:

-> Take care that the correct keyboard device is used (even when name is correct) events might only be obtained when multiple keys are held simultaneously when worng device is used.
+> Take care that the correct keyboard device is used (even when name is correct) events might only be obtained when multiple keys are held simultaneously when wrong device is used.

+As of right now the keyboard device is hard-coded as a constant in `keyboard.cpp`.